mpt0/node-pending-promise-set/README.md

 ### `set.clear()`
-Delete all promise from the set.
+Delete all promises from the set.
 ```js
 set.clear();
 ```